torvalds/linux/Documentation/doc-guide/parse-headers.rst

 \ **ioctl**\

- The ignore or replace statement will apply to ioctl definitions like:
+ The iganalre or replace statement will apply to ioctl definitions like:

  #define	VIDIOC_DBG_S_REGISTER 	 _IOW('V', 79, struct v4l2_dbg_register)